francescosinigaglia/RTGen-public/README.md

 sbatch submit_master_pipeline.sh
 ```

 The code and the input parameters come with no warrranty.
-Please, always check the physical meaning of you results.
+Please, always check the physical meaning of your results.